sharm294/sonar/README.md

 cleanup, new functionality, and improving comments.
 Testing has also not been rigorous so there are probably corner cases that are not being correctly handled and will be fixed when observed.
 Error handling is fairly poor in general at the moment.
 Poor coding choices may also be present.
-Feel free to suggest alternative approaches.

 ## Contributing

-I encourage pull requests to improve functionality, error handling, and style.
+I encourage forks/PRs to improve functionality, error handling, and style.
 If you find a bug, please raise an issue and make the problem and reproduction steps/code clear.
-I also plan to move some of this content to the wiki in the future.
+For style, I've tried to adhere to good Python style and Google-style docstrings on the more public code (the core is not compliant at all).
+I'm also using a ~60 char width limit on future commit messages.